We asked 2 political strategists to review midterm ads. Here's what they told us

 The thinking by the Oz campaign is that crime is through the roof in parts of Pennsylvania, specifically in the Philly suburbs, and people are concerned about who is going to represent them and really be tough on crime.

-And Oz is accurately depicting [John Fetterman's - his Democratic opponent] record on the parole board at letting off convicted murderers, and it's a valid and accurate contrast on how they will handle crime.
+And Oz is accurately depicting [John Fetterman's - his Democratic opponent] record on the [Board of Pardons] at letting off convicted murderers, and it's a valid and accurate contrast on how they will handle crime.

 He also touches on reducing taxes and the economic issues that are really impacting people across the state of Pennsylvania.